meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 **Division of mutation analysis and additional test cases**

-Drew, Michael, and Bhavyai wrote additional test cases for both the classes `Range` and `DataUtilities` that improved the mutation score.
-Then all four members did analysis of mutants in the Pitest report.
+First all four members did analysis of 10 mutants in the Pitest report.
+The analysis done by each member is summarized in the below table.
+Then Drew, Michael, and Bhavyai wrote additional test cases for both the classes `Range` and `DataUtilities` that improved the mutation score.

 | Mutation analysis | Tester                   |
 | ----------------- | ------------------------ |